LDS-Gamers-Studios/icarus5.5/contributing.md

     2. When prompted to connect, choose the Compass option.
 If you haven't installed Compass yet, it will provide instructions to do so.
 Installing it is not required, but will help with setup.
     3. Take note of your connection string.
 It'll have the format of `mongodb+srv://<username>:<password>@<connection>`.
 You can copy and paste that into Compass and try connecting.
 Note this somewhere you can come back to later.
     4. Create a new database called `icarus`, and a collection called `bank`.
 This will act as a base to start, and Icarus should be able to create new collections and records on its own.
-6. Create the following files, based on their matching `-example` file: `config/config.json`, `config/snowflake-testing-commands.json`, and `data/banned.json`.
+5. Create the following files, based on their matching `-example` file: `config/config.json`, `config/snowflake-testing-commands.json`, and `data/banned.json`.
 Explanations of these files can be found below.
-7. Within the root folder of the repo, run `npm ci`.
+6. Within the root folder of the repo, run `npm ci`.
+7. Run `node register-commands.js` to register all of the interaction commands with the Discord API.
+Note the IDs of the commands for configuring the bot later.
 8. The start-up command is `node .`.
 If you want to be fancy, you can start a debugging instance as well.

 ## File Explanations